litestar-org/litestar/docs/usage/security/guards.rst

 Occasionally there might be a need to set some values on the route handler itself - these can be permissions, or some other flag.
 This can be achieved with :ref:`the opts kwarg <handler_opts>` of route handler

-To illustrate this lets say we want to have an endpoint that is guarded by a "secret" token, to which end we create the following guard:
+To illustrate this let us say we want to have an endpoint that is guarded by a "secret" token, to which end we create the following guard:

 .. code-block:: python